misener/GRTTWaK-website/faq/tips-for-readers.md

 If you don't end up in the podcast, don't take it personally.
 Very often, live readings have a "you had to be there" moment that doesn't translate to tape. **GRTTWaK is first and foremost a live event.** It's a room full of people getting together to have fun.
 The radio show and podcast is a consequence, not the cause.
 Don't think of your reading as an audition for the podcast.
 It's not.

+If you'd like a recording of yourself, [just ask](dan@grownupsreadthingstheywroteaskids.com).

 ## Questions?

 If you have any questions about any of this, don't hesitate to ask: [dan@grownupsreadthingstheywroteaskids.com](mailto:dan@grownupsreadthingstheywroteaskids.com) If you want to get a better sense of what our shows are like, [listen to some past episodes of our podcast](http://www.grownupsreadthingstheywroteaskids.com/category/podcast/).